fc-minecraft/hoc2023-md/scene4.md

 # Smart Doorlock

 ## Step 1
 Anyone can see the records of who has been using the doorlocks, which is a big problem for privacy and safety.
-We should change the code so that only administrators can look at the event logs.
+You should change the code so that only administrators can look at the event logs.

 #### ~ tutorialhint
 Change the part of the code where it checks what kind of user you are.
 Only administrators should be allowed to access it.